dart-lang/sdk/docs/language/informal/int64.md

 The migration to the new system is straightforward.
 Dart2js could maybe change their `is int` check, but is otherwise unaffected.
 Users would not see any change.

 For the VM, shrinking `int`s to 64 bit is a breaking change.
 Users need to update their programs.
 Fortunately, these uses are generally known by the authors.
-Since we provide the bignum type, migrating to the new system is often as simple as changing a few type annotations and int literals (which now need to be written as `BigInt` allocations).
+Since we provide the bigint type, migrating to the new system is often as simple as changing a few type annotations and int literals (which now need to be written as `BigInt` allocations).

 ## Extensions
 The most common concern about 64-bit integers is related to its memory use.
 Compared to other languages Dart would use up to two times the amount of space for integers.